MicrosoftDocs/dynamics-365-project-operations/articles/approvals/recall-cancel.md

 ---

-# Recalling a previously approved time, expense or material usage entries
+# Recalling a previously approved entries

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-A project team member or an other person who submits a time, expense or material usage entry can recall that entry after it has been approved.
+A project team member who submits a time, expense or material usage entry can recall that entry after it has been approved.
 The process for recalling an approved time or expense entry has two steps:

 1. A submitter requests a recall.
 2. An approver approves the recall.